vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

-(8) Thou possessest also innumerable followers and servants, male and female, to minister to Thy wants and comforts, waiting at Thine Feet, whose form, existence and actions are due to Thine will: they are, Aadisesha, Vishvaksena, Garuda, who are endowed with host of beneficient virtues, Unperishing.
+(8) Thou possessest also innumerable followers and servants, male and female, to minister to Thy wants and comforts, waiting at Thine Feet, whose form, existence and actions are due to Thine will; they are, Aadisesha, Vishvaksena, Garuda, who are endowed with host of beneficient virtues, Unperishing.
 Pure, Of limitless wisdom and energy for action, Endowed with power to direct and maintain.

 </details>